Poland’s pro-European opposition seems set to oust populists, but tense days lie ahead | News Channel 3-12

 Tusk had painted the election as a last chance to save Polish democracy.
 “Democracy has won,” he told supporters after Sunday’s exit poll pointed to the election’s outcome.
 “This is the end of the PiS government.”

+The OSCE added that the election campaign took place on “an uneven playing field.”

+Now, Tusk is on the cusp of coming to power and forcing a major political turnaround in the European Union’s fifth-largest country.

-If Tusk does eventually take charge of Poland, he will face a monumental task in reversing PiS’ illiberal reforms of the country’s judiciary, public media and cultural bodies.
+But Tusk would face a monumental task in reversing PiS’ illiberal reforms of the country’s judiciary, media and cultural bodies.
+In particular, a courts system that has been stuffed with PiS-selected judges could attempt to frustrate efforts to change the mechanics of the state.

-He will also seek to re-establish Poland as a major player in the European Union, and likely look to smooth over tensions that emerged between Warsaw and Kyiv over the imports of Ukrainian grain.
+He will meanwhile seek to re-establish Poland as a major player in the EU, and likely attempt to smooth over tensions that emerged between Warsaw and Kyiv over the imports of Ukrainian grain.

-But before then, a period of instability appears likely at the heart of Poland’s government, at a pivotal moment in the war in neighboring Ukraine.
+Tusk was heavily critical of the PiS government for allowing the grain feud to spill over last month, at a time when the ruling party were desperate to keep hold of rural voters and appeal to farmers concerned about imported grain undercutting their prices.

+Despite those tensions and an upcoming period of political uncertainty, Poland will be expected to remain a resolute partner to Kyiv, particularly in relation to military supplies and humanitarian aid, as Ukraine’s war with Russia grinds on.

 The-CNN-Wire